VizRCA/AbletonOsc/README.md

     }
 }
 ```
-A simple receiver would check if the message address is what is needed and then do stuff if it matches, like `SimpleMessageChecker` script (use the `SimpleMessageCheckerTester` max patch to send data):
+A simple receiver adds its message address to the manager, using `SetAddressHandler`, then does stuff when a received message it matches the address, like `SimpleMessageChecker` script (use the `SimpleMessageCheckerTester` max patch to send data):
 ```csharp
 public class SimpleMessageChecker : MonoBehaviour
 {